Quicr/quicr-protocol-spec/naming.md

 # Names and Named Objects

-Names are basic elements with in the QUICR architecture and they uniquely identify objects.
+Names are basic elements with in the QuicR architecture and they uniquely identify objects.
 For publishers of the media, the names identify application defined data objects being contributed and for the subscribers/receivers, the names correspond to